MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 # Connect to SAP ERP from process mining

 The SAP ERP (enterprise resource planning) connector in beta enables you to extract data from your SAP system.
 It allows you to invoke remote function calls (RFC) and business application programming interface (BAPI) functions using an on-premises data gateway.
-This SAP RFC connector is supported by Power Platform dataflows within Microsoft Supply Chain Center.
+This SAP RFC connector is supported by Power Platform dataflows within Microsoft Power Automate Process Mining.

 ## Prerequisites